datastax/pulsar-heartbeat/README.md

 [![LICENSE](https://img.shields.io/hexpm/l/pulsar.svg)](https://github.com/datastax/pulsar-heartbeat/blob/master/LICENSE)

 # Operation Monitoring for Pulsar Cluster
-Pulsar Heartbeat monitors the availability, tracks the performance, and reports failures of the Pulsar cluster.
+Pulsar Heartbeat monitors Pulsar cluster availability, tracks latency of Pulsar message pubsub, and reports failures of the Pulsar cluster.
 It produces synthetic workloads to measure end-to-end message pubsub latency.

 It is a cloud native application that can be installed by Helm within the Pulsar Kubernetes cluster.